App Installation & Overview

 App Overview

-The application we are going to be testing is a course application.
-Its behavior and functionality are virtually identical to the official Real World Testing with Cypress site you are currently reading this on.
+The application you are going to test is a course application.
+Its behavior and functionality are virtually identical to the official Real World Testing with Cypress site you are reading right now.

-Before we begin writing tests for this app, it is helpful to have a basic understanding of the pages and functionality.
+Before writing any tests, it helps to have a basic understanding of the app's pages and how they work.
+Let's walk through each one.

 Home Page